Pregnant employees face some unique challenges in the workplace.

 At Workplace Rights Law Group LLP, our Los Angeles employment lawyers have extensive experience handling the full range of pregnancy discrimination claims.
 We are proud to be aggressive advocates for employees in California.

 If you or your loved one was the victim of pregnancy discrimination, our legal team can help.
-To set up a free, no obligation review of your employment law case, please do not hesitate to contact our law firm today.
+To set up a free, no obligation review of your employment law case, please do not hesitate to call our law firm at (818) 844-5200 or send us a message today.